-The family of Reade alias Carter held from the manor of Mowden Hall in Hatfield Peverel customary cottage а "with Garden platt or backyard" called Pickards or Piccottes. for which they paid 2s. a year and 3 fat capons at Christmas.
-This adjoined a piece of freehold land measuring 40' x 18' and another customary piece upon which a cottage was built, both belonging to Tofts manor, and held by the Reade familv from before 1469.
-In 1524 there was a Johanna Pikkottes in Middlemead, possibly a descendant of Richard Picard who paid tax in 1327 and may have given his name to the Mowden Hall cottage.
-On her husband's death in 1619 Widow
+The family of Reade alias Carter held from the manor of Mowden Hall in Hatfield Peverel a customary cottage "with Garden platt or backyard" called Pickards or Piccottes. for which they paid 2s. a year and 3 fat capons Christmas. adjoined a piece of freehold land measuring 40' x 18' and another customary piece upon which a cottage was built, both belonging to Tofts manor, and held by the Reade family from before 1469.
+In 1524 there was a Johanna Pikkottes Middlemead, possibly a descendant of Richard Picard who paid tax in 1327 and may have given his name to the Mowden Hall cottage. her husband's death in 1619 Widow